Rob Page: Chesterfield

 In May 2008, Page signed with League Two side Chesterfield.
 Manager Lee Richardson initially appointed Page as club captain, but after a string of poor performances and a red card at Dagenham & Redbridge, Page was dropped from the squad and his captaincy was relinquished.
-By the end of the season he made just eighteen starts, and Richardson announced he was willing to listen to offers for the player.
+By the end of the season he made just 18 starts, and Richardson announced he was willing to listen to offers for the player.

 In July 2009, Page was offered a player-coach role at Port Vale under Micky Adams, but he decided to stay at Chesterfield.
-Richardson was relieved of his duties in summer 2009 and his replacement, John Sheridan brought Ian Breckin to the club, who formed a strong early defensive partnership with Page.
-He played a total of 42 games in the 2009–10 campaign.
+Richardson was relieved of his duties in the summer of 2009, and his replacement, John Sheridan brought Ian Breckin to the club, who formed a strong early defensive partnership with Page.
+He played 42 games in the 2009–10 campaign.
 After an Achilles tendon injury limited Page to just two appearances in the 2010–11 season, he was released by the club in March 2011.

 International career

 Page represented Wales, gaining 41 caps, captaining the side once.
 He said that captaining Wales to a 2–0 victory over Hungary in February 2005 was the proudest moment of his career.
 He retired from international football in September 2006, at the age of 32, citing a wish to see more of his young family.
-He made the decision to retire days after being re-called to the Wales squad by manager John Toshack for the Euro 2008 qualifiers.
+He decided to retire days after being recalled to the Wales squad by manager John Toshack for the Euro 2008 qualifiers.